anpham6/squared/README.md

 ### ALL: User Settings

 These settings are available in the global variable "squared" to customize your desired output structure.
 Each framework shares a common set of settings and also a subset of their own settings.
-File glob patterns match relative to the end of pathname and filename.

 Gulp installation is required in order to use "outputTasksMap".
 Further instructions can be found in the [squared-functions](https://github.com/anpham6/squared-functions#readme) repository.